Puppy Care Guide

 8:30 am

-If your puppy is crate trained, I recommend you feed him inside his crate.
+If your puppy is crate-trained, I recommend you feed him inside his crate.

 8:45 am

-He'll probably want to settle down and go to sleep after his meal so let him nap for an hour or so.
-Either pop him into his crate or cuddle him until he drops off to sleep before putting him inside.
+Either pop him into his crate or cuddle him until he drops off to sleep before placing him inside.
+I know which I'd prefer!

 10:00 am